appelsiini/laravel-ctf-exercise/README.md

 # CTF Style Laravel Pentesting Excercise

 This exercise has been test driven and developed on MacOS & Docker.

 Any other configurations will certainly need tweaking in certain parts, so be prepared to debug as you go along.

 Debian based distros like Ubuntu and Kali Linux should work pretty well.

 Basic PHP, Docker, *nix cli and Laravel knowledge are a must for this exercise.
 If you're lacking any of these, prepare to learn and tackle _a lot of_ issues as you proceed with this exercise.

 # !!
 Disclaimer !!
-This is *NOT* a copy-paste style exercise.
+This is **NOT** a copy-paste style exercise.

-There are *actual* steps that you need to do and learn in order to successfully complete the exercise.
+There are **actual** steps that you need to do and learn (_and to search Google, quite a bit actually_) in order to successfully complete the exercise.

 The goal of this exercise is to teach you hands-on basic exploitation techniques that will threaten a poorly engineered PHP/Laravel application.

 By understanding how to exploit _stupid_ mistakes like not validating file uploads, or echoing user input raw into DOM, you'll hopefully be less likely to do these mistakes at your day-to-day life & work.

 ## There are 5 different vulnerabilities & exploits included in this exercise.